NoahBeto/mobile-bat-counter/README.md

 # Notes

-- Large video files are excluded from version control.
+- Large thermal video files are excluded from version control.
-- The plugin is optimized for GPU-enabled edge deployment.
+- The plugin is optimized for GPU-enabled Sage/Waggle edge deployment.
-- The original offline pipeline remains available for research and comparison.
+- The original offline pipeline remains available for research validation and comparison.
-- The primary output of the edge plugin is bat count data, not annotated video files.
+- The primary output of the edge plugin is bat count data rather than annotated video files.
+- The plugin container includes model weights, ROI configuration, and test data required for standalone execution.